hanelske/NRT/_pages/team.md

 * Acting as an interface to the ORM and advising the ORM and CCI on the NRT as part of wider strategic discussions concerning the ORM; and
 * Advising the Project Executive Group on financial planning and funding matters, as required.

-Membership of the Project Board is balanced across the funding representatives of the consortium participants and currently comprises representatives of LJMU, IAC, NARIT.
+Membership of the Project Board is balanced across the funding representatives of the consortium participants and currently comprises representatives of LJMU, IAC, NARIT and the Univeristy of Oviedo.

 * Prof Ahmed Al-Shamma, Executive Dean, Faculty of Engineering and Technology, LJMU
 * Prof Chris Collins, Director, ARI, LJMU